a-shine/pm-for-startups/deck2.md

 - So you have your project charters, your objectives, your stakeholders, your risks, your scope
 - How do you execute it?
 - How do you ensure you deliver what you intended to deliver?
 - How do you adapt if things don't go to plan?
+(And they will!)

 --